 The Ryzen 7 5700X is an eight-core CPU that handles gaming and productivity well.
 It's not the latest generation, but it's perfectly capable.
 The 240mm liquid cooler keeps temperatures low even under sustained load.
 The 750W 80+ power supply gives headroom for future GPU upgrades.
 And 32GB RAM is proper overkill for gaming, making this system ready for content creation or heavy multitasking.
 We covered this extensively in our CyberPowerPC Luxe Gaming PC review.

 The CyberPowerPC RTX 5070 Ti system is the premium option in this CyberPowerPC vs Vibox desktops roundup.
-At £1999, it’s nearly double the price of the Vibox II, but you’re getting modern hardware that’ll stay relevant for years.
+At this price, it's nearly double the price of the Vibox II, but you're getting modern hardware that'll stay relevant for years.

 The RTX 5070 Ti is Nvidia's latest Blackwell architecture with 16GB GDDR7 memory, 8960 CUDA cores, and 5th-gen Tensor cores.
 This GPU absolutely destroys 4K gaming.
 I tested Cyberpunk 2077 at 4K with path tracing enabled, and with DLSS 4 frame generation, it maintained 80+ fps.
 That's properly impressive.